WN8: Timber sluice

 How this item benefits the environment

-It will provide a simple mechanism for water level control, which will support raised water levels for restoring or creating habitats.
+It provides a simple mechanism for water level control that supports raising water levels in lowland peat and restoring or creating habitat.

-• construct the sluice to the size and height agreed with Natural England
+• construct the sluice to the size and height as agreed with Natural England

-• drive the boards far into the ditch sides and ditch bed, so that the bottoms are at least 300mm into impermeable soil (failure to do this will cause leaks)
+• insert the boards far into the ditch sides and ditch bed so that the bottoms are at least 300 millimetres (mm) into impermeable soil (failure to do this will cause leaks)

 • make sure that the boards are long enough to raise the water to the desired level

-• install a first board central to the ditch, making sure it is absolutely vertical
+• install a first board central to the ditch, making sure it’s vertical

-• drive in subsequent boards on either side of the central board and build towards each ditch bank
+• insert boards on either side of the central board and build towards each ditch bank

-• make sure that the final boards are well keyed into the ditch banks (use horizontal timbers or ‘string pieces’ to prevent them from moving or spreading)
+• make sure that the final boards are secured into the ditch banks (use horizontal timbers or ‘string pieces’ to prevent them from moving or spreading)

-Alternatively, for seepage barriers agreement holders will need to follow these steps:
+Alternatively, for seepage barriers you will need to:

 • construct the barrier using wooden slats

-• make sure the slats are formed either vertically or horizontally (if they are less than 2m wide)
+• make sure the slats are formed either vertically or horizontally (if they’re less than 2 metres (m) wide)

 • leave a small gap of 2mm between each slat to allow the slow movement of water